-Introduced in 2002, The Peanut Butter Diet astonished many.
+Introduced in 2002, Prevention's Peanut Butter Diet astonished many.
 Those who "tested" the diet for Prevention, all had fantastic results.
 To quote Prevention's Colleen Pierre, RD, "I've never before seen success like this".
 She goes on to state that "the Peanut Butter Diet is easy to stick with as a way of life".

 Why Peanut Butter?